How to Update Mac OS X Without the App Store

 sudo softwareupdate -i PackageName

-The video tutorial below demonstrates how this works when installing the iTunes 10.7 update:
+The video tutorial below demonstrates how this works when installing an update to iTunes:

 Advanced Mac users know the softwareupdate command has been around for some time, but the new App Store based software updating system has made it more useful than ever before.